IATI/IATI-Guidance/en/upgrades.rst

 The IATI standard is a living entity that will require improvement over time.
-These changes will be driven by the suggestions and experiences of the publishers and users of IATI-format data, and managed by the IATI Steering Committee through its Secretariat and Technical Advisory Group.
+These changes will be driven by the suggestions and experiences of the publishers and users of IATI data, and managed by the IATI Steering Committee through its Secretariat and Technical Advisory Group.

 There are two types of upgrades: